Opioid Abuse hits the Workplace

 Opioid abuse hits the workplace in many ways and has many knock on effects.
 Absenteeism, lower productivity, theft and accidents that effect other employees.
 Did you know that the USA is currently in the throes of an unprecedented opioid epidemic.
 Six out of 10 overdose deaths involve opioid drugs and 91 die every day from opioid or heroin abuse, and this is just in America.

-Opioid abuse hits the workplace
+Opioid abuse hits the place of work

 What effective steps can you take as an employer to protect your employees?
 The report found that 81 percent of employer’s policies lack at least one major element of an effective drug-free workplace program.
 The Substance Abuse and Mental Health Administration has some useful information and a toolkit to help with your drug free workplace policy.